-The world’s population has increased rapidly from 751 million in 1950 to 4.2 billion in 2018.
-According to the United Nations (UN), about 55% of the world lives in urban areas as of 2018.
-This number is expected to grow to 68% by 2050, adding about 2.5 billion people to urban areas around the world.
+Urbanization refers to the process of a country's population becoming more urban over time, with the percentage of people who live in cities growing more quickly than the percentage who live in rural areas.
+This results in a more urban society overall, which requires adaptation from both rural communities and urban dwellers.
+Urbanization is the primary process through which cities form and grow.
+The world’s population has increased rapidly from 751 million in 1950 to an estimated 7.87 billion in 2021, According to the United Nations (UN), approximately 55% of whom lived in urban areas as of 2018.
+This percentage is expected to grow to 68% by 2050, adding about 2.5 billion people to urban areas around the world.
 It is also projected that 90% of this increase will take place in Asia and Africa.

 - Saint Maarten

 - Vatican City

 Most countries with a 100% urban population have low or negative urbanization rates, ranging from 1.78% to -0.44%, simply because there are so few people left living outside the city that the population is, for all intents and purposes, already fully urbanized.
 Negative urbanization rates are known as counterurbanization or deurbanization.

 Counterurbanization has many possible causes.
 Typically, people leave the city in search of something, which may be new job opportunities, a simpler lifestyle, more space, a decreased cost of living, cleaner air, or a less-urban culture.